jjt/jjt.github.io/_posts/2013-11-25-why-any-developer-should-check-out-the-ergodox-keyboard.md

 [![jjt-ergo-prototype.jpg](/assets/media/jjt-ergo-prototype.jpg)](/assets/media/jjt-ergo-prototype.jpg)

-I've since got a proper case from the defacto current supplier, [Massdrop][].
+I've since got a proper case from the defacto supplier, [Massdrop][].
 They're a site that facilitates group buys from manufacturers to save users money.
 They have a registration wall so they can be classified as something other than a retailer - annoying, I know, but necessary.

 ## Massdrop to the rescue!